Default Comparison Type behaviour

 - Streamline your workflow by going directly to a Changed Pages output without needing to perform a full Redline comparison first

-The Change Pages Only PDF output format is PDF only.
+The Changed Pages Only output format is PDF only.